Unsupervised Local Discrimination for Medical Images: Experimental Results

 \subsection{One-shot Localization}

-\subsubsection{Implementation details}
+\subsubsection{Implementation Details}

-\textbf{Dataset:} 1) OD localization (HRF) \cite{budai2013robust}: The center of OD is manually labeled in 45 color fundus.
+\textbf{Datasets:} 1) OD localization (HRF) \cite{budai2013robust}: The center of OD is manually labeled in 45 color fundus images.
 We utilize one data as the support data and the rest as the query data.
-2) Heart localization (SCR) \cite{van2006segmentation}: We identify the center points based on the labeled heart masks.
-One sample is set as the support data and 246 samples as the query data.
+2) Heart localization (SCR) \cite{van2006segmentation}: We identify the centroid points based on the manual heart masks.
+We set one sample as the support data and 246 samples as the query data.